 Overall, the food selection was adequate, though I would have liked to have seen a lot more fresher Italian options on the hot food line.
 Serving frozen empanadas at a $99/person event when there’s only five other hot items offered seems pretty low effort.
 On the other hand, if they were going to serve the Grilled Jumbo Shrimp, Hanger Steak, and Gnocchi from the regular menu, the cost probably would have been closer to $200 a person.

 Personally, I find a ton of value in the reserved Parade viewing location.
 It’s in one of the best spots possible and the experience is completely stress-free.
 Just head out of Tony’s between 10:45pm and 11:15pm and enjoy a front-row view.
-Given the fact that our Party was far from a sell-out, it’s certainly possible that the reserved area around the Flag Pole will fill more fully, but there’s a ton of space in there and it shouldn’t “feel” crowded even if Disney and this blog post are able to convince you to spend $99/person on frozen empanadas.

-As is typical of these events, those that enjoy the occasional drink will find the most value.
+As is typical of these events, those who enjoy the occasional drink will find the most value.
 You could easily rationalize that three or four beers or glasses of wine are “worth” $30-$40.
 Saying the food is worth $30 probably isn’t a complete stretch given all of the meats, cheeses, desserts, and reheated hot food on the buffet.
 And again, those that come hungry will find more value.

 The value of the Parade spot may be harder to quantify.
-For me, it’s always the piece of the Party that I enjoy the most that I’m also looking forward to the least due to the hassle of finding and securing a suitable spot to take a handful of below average photos for the website.
+For me, it’s always the piece of the Party that I enjoy the most, that I’m also looking forward to the least, due to the hassle of finding and securing a suitable spot to take a handful of below average photos for the website.

 So being able to enjoy a couple of beers instead of fighting off children made the cost of the event “worth it” for me.
-If you’re happy seeing the Parade in Frontierland or don’t necessarily care about getting a front row spot, then I think Tony’s Most Merriest Party is going to hold a lot less value.
+If you’re happy seeing the Parade in Frontierland, or don’t necessarily care about getting a front row spot, then I think Tony’s Most Merriest Party is going to hold a lot less value.
 And if you don’t care about the Parade at all, I’d find something else to do with your hundred bucks a head.

 As a surprise bonus, Tony was on hand to meet and greet guests tableside throughout the entire experience.
 He was beyond hilarious, singing to guests and assuring us that he would return to the kitchen in time to turn off the microwave.
 I’m not sure everyone will be as entranced by his antics as we were, but it was a real treat.